eclipse/kapua/dev-tools/src/main/vagrant/README.md

 bin/activemq stop
 ```

-The servlet container (Tomcat) directory is:
+The servlet container (Jetty) directory is:
 ```
-$ /usr/local/tomcat/apache-tomcat-${TOMCAT_VERSION}
+$ /usr/local/jetty/jetty-distribution-${JETTY_VERSION}
 ```
-There is a script to start the Tomcat
+There is a script to start the Jetty container:
 ```
-$ ./start-tomcat.sh
+$ ./start-jetty.sh
 ```

-The script recreates the link between api and console wars inside the Kapua workspace and the webapps directory of Tomcat.
-To stop Tomcat call the standard stop script inside bin directory.
+The script recreates the link between api and console wars inside the Kapua workspace and the webapps directory of Jetty.
+To stop Jetty call the `stop-jetty.sh` script in the same directory.

 ## Verifying and accessing Kapua components